5 Step Tutorial Showing How To Sew An Open Seam

 If you are sewing several sections together that have already been sewn with open seams, then further open seams can drastically help further reduce bulk!

-If you’re planning on sewing open seams, you’ll need the following basic sewing tools:
+If you’re planning on sewing open seams, you’ll need the following basics:

-For my recommended list of basic sewing tools, check out this sewing tools list for sewing beginners!
+For my recommended list of basic sewing tools, you can review my sewing tools list I created especially for sewing beginners!

 Here’s a quick overview of the five steps needed to sew an open seam, but I’ll go more in-depth below with photos as well!